-The University held funding from the U.S. Department of Education for early intervention training for the past four years.
-The funding assisted in preparing 32 SLP graduate students from 2007-2011 to work with children with hearing loss as they learned to maximize the use of technology such as hearing aids and cochlear implants.
-The grant trained 8 students per year for their entire graduate program.
-The trainees received a tuition waiver and a stipend during the two year training program.
-This personnel preparation grant was a joint venture with Kent State University.
-Eight students per year were trained (5 from UA and 3 from KSU) for four consecutive years.
-Special coursework enriched the trainees’ knowledge and background of cochlear implants and modern hearing aids and the special training needs of infants, toddlers and children who use them.
-Recipients learned how to be effective members of collaborative teams that emphasized family membership and the active participation of related professionals.
-They studied and applied, principles of early intervention including best practice themes of cultural diversity and collaborative teaming.
+The University held funding from the U.S. Department of Education for early intervention training in preparing 32 SLP graduate students from 2007-2011, and 48 SLP students from 2012-2018, to work with children with hearing loss as they learned to maximize the use of technology such as hearing aids and cochlear implants.
+The grant trained 8 graduate SLP students per year for the duration of their entire graduate program.
+The trainees also received funding support.
+Former personnel preparation grants were joint ventures with Kent State University (2007-2011) and the University of Toledo (2012-2018).
+Specialized coursework enriched the trainees’ knowledge and background related to the special training needs of infants, toddlers and children with hearing loss, and the new I-HEART program is designed to build upon these previous successful award programs with greater emphasis on telepractice and interprofessional collaborative service delivery.

 Augmentative-Alternative Communication (AAC) Certificate